cloudmesh-community/fa18-516-19/project-report/report.md

 The OpenAPI Specification Initiative has worked to standardize API design to facilitate standardization of design.
-The OpenAPI committee states [2]
+The OpenAPI committee states [fa18-516-19-www-oai-b].

 > "When properly defined via OpenAPI, a consumer can
 > understand and interact with the remote service with a minimal amount
 > of implementation logic." .
 OAS states [3] "The OpenAPI Specification
 > (OAS) defines a standard, programming language-agnostic interface
-> description for REST APIs, ..." (:o: Retrieved Oct 2018)
+> description for REST APIs, ...

 RESTful stands for Representational state transfer.
-When referring to RESTful here; I refer to the W3C working groups definition of RESTful which is [4] “arbitrary Web Service, in which the service may expose an arbitrary set of operations”.
+When referring to RESTful here; I refer to the W3C working groups definition of RESTful which is [fa18-516-19-www-restful], arbitrary Web Service, in which the service may expose an arbitrary set of operations.
 An example is HTTP request to GET or POST information from a URI.

 <https://www.w3.org/TR/ws-arch/>

 Rigor.com likens the job of an API to a waiter, taking the request, then fetching and returning the data.
-[5] :o:

-> "Your waiter writes down your order, delivers to the kitchen, picks up your food when it's ready, and serves it to you at your table." (:o: Retrieved 2018).
+> Your waiter writes down your order, delivers to the kitchen, picks up your food when it's ready, and serves it to you at your table. [fa18-516-19-www-rigor-com]

 ## Setting up a LAMP Stack